You can find Redtail CRM for iOS in the App Store by searching for "Redtail CRM" (or click here).

-Note as well the word "Users" at the bottom of all Calendar pages.
-Tapping that will allow you to select any combination of database users' Calendars to view.
+Note as well the words "Types" and "Users" at the bottom of all Calendar pages.
+Tapping those will allow you to select any combination of Activity Types and/or database users' Calendars to view.

 Now, let's take a look at the Contacts accessible from your navigation menu:

 After tapping Contacts, you'll land on your Contacts A-Z page (you can change your default Contacts landing screen, which we'll discuss in a bit):

 If you'd prefer to see your Favorite contacts, just tap the star icon to the left of "A-Z" at the bottom of the screen.
 Or, if you'd prefer to see your Recently Viewed contacts, just tap the person icon to the right of A-Z at the bottom of the screen.
 Note: in the section below on Preferences, we'll cover how you can change which of these three Contact screens is your default Contact screen.

 If you tap that "+" icon in the lower right corner of your Contacts A-Z screen, you can add a new contact to your database, after selecting the contact Type you want to add.

 If you want to search for a specific contact, you can tap inside the Search box at the top of the screen and then begin typing the name of the contact you're looking for (search results will update to match what you've currently typed there).

 Regardless of whether you are on the Contacts A-Z page, the Recently Viewed page, your Contact Favorites page, or on a page of Search results, just tap a contact's name to enter their record within the app.